 [List what is coming soon.
 Make it sound super enticing]

-By giving them a sneak peak of what’s coming next, you will hopefully retain some of those members who attempt to cancel.
+By giving them a sneak peek of what’s coming next, you will hopefully retain some of those members who attempt to cancel.

 Method 1: If you have a paid monthly membership or software as a service, then sooner or later you will have customers who want to cancel their membership.

 When they do, make them a special offer for one year of membership at a major discount.

 You’re not losing any money since they were going to cancel anyway.